platformatic/platformatic/docs/db/configuration.md

   ```

 - **`openapi`** (`boolean` or `object`, default: `true`) — Enables OpenAPI REST support.
   - If value is an object, all [OpenAPI v3](https://swagger.io/specification/) allowed properties can be passed.
-Also a `prefix` property can be passed to set the OpenAPI prefix.
+Also, a `prefix` property can be passed to set the OpenAPI prefix.
   - Platformatic DB uses [`@fastify/swagger`](https://github.com/fastify/fastify-swagger) under the hood to manage this configuration.

   Enables OpenAPI